 Medical researchers have found that birth control pills increase blood pressure in some women.

-It’s more likely to occur if you’re overweight, smoke, have had high blood pressure during a previous pregnancy, have a family history of high blood pressure or kidney disease.
+It’s more likely to occur if you’re overweight, smoke, have had high blood pressure during a previous pregnancy, or have a family history of high blood pressure or kidney disease.

 The combination of birth control pills and cigarette use may be especially dangerous for some women, although this is not directly related to blood pressure.